-- 1. Children looked after by a local authority and previously looked after children. - 2.
-Children who live in the catchment area and who, at the time of admission, have a brother or sister attending Kingston Park Academy.

-- 3. Other children who live in the catchment area. - 4.
-Children who live outside the catchment area who have a brother or sister attending Kingston Park Academy at the time of admission. - 5.
+- 2. Children who live in the catchment area and who, at the time of admission, have a brother or sister attending Serlby Park Academy. - 3.
+Other children who live in the catchment area. - 4.
+Children who live outside the catchment area who have a brother or sister attending Serlby Park Academy at the time of admission. - 5.
 Other children who live outside the catchment area.